 “Fervent lips with a wicked heart are like earthenware covered with silver dross.”
 Proverbs 26:23

 Silver-Tongue was an excellent player of the blame game.
-He tried very hard to get the Princess to accept that she was the source of the problems, and for a while he succeeded, because she had not been heard or believed by the first counsellor.
+He tried very hard to get Joanna to accept that she was the source of the problems, and for a while he succeeded, because she had not been heard or believed by the first counselor.
 It made her doubt herself.
 Perhaps she was wrong.

-The Princess dubbed the new counsellor “the Riddler” as he spoke in riddles.
+Joanna dubbed the new counselor “the Riddler” as he spoke in riddles.
 When she told the Riddler she wasn’t being heard, he encouraged her to “tell a story, and then explain.”

 In the telling of her first story about a dragon, a Prince, and a King, she had suddenly found herself in another world.
 She had come into it after writing about going through a dragon’s cave.
-The Princess looked around her.
-She could not see very far.
+Looking around her, she could not see very far.
 It was foggy, the land shrouded in mist.

 Remembering that the King had told her to put up road signs and guideposts, and take note of the highway, she decided to continue with the story.
 It would be useful for recording the signs and guideposts, and she could use it as a map to follow the road.